louislam/uptime-kuma/.github/PULL_REQUEST_TEMPLATE.md

-#

-⚠️⚠️⚠️ Since we do not accept all types of pull requests and do not want waste your time.
+⚠️⚠️⚠️ Since we do not accept all types of pull requests and do not want to waste your time.
 Please be sure that you have read pull request rules: https://github.com/louislam/uptime-kuma/blob/master/CONTRIBUTING.md#can-i-create-a-pull-request-for-uptime-kuma

 Tick the checkbox if you understand [x]: